• Overview

 Communal Housing

-The government runs communal housing that are for those who cannot take care of themselves, need help taking care of themselves, or just simply cannot live alone or without close neighbors.
-They look sort of like a hotel with climbing walls to upper floors.
+The government runs communal housing that are for those who need help taking care of themselves, or just simply cannot live alone or without close neighbors.
+They look sort of like a hotel with climbing walls and spiral ramps to upper floors.
 The rooms get a variety of accommodations according to the individual.
 They get room service, and most have a restaurant located inside that serves those who live there.
+There are always staff available, and they are quite friendly and competent.
+When humans are around, they swap out the climbing walls for stairs and keep the ramps.

 Town Housing